iZackk26/Extended-Reality/main.md

 ## Marketing

-VR the world: Experimenting with emotion and presence for tourism mar- keting
+### VR the world: Experimenting with emotion and presence for tourism marketing
 Based on the conducted study, virtual reality (VR) holds significant implications for marketing tourist des- tinations, particularly in the post-COVID-19 landscape.
 Integrating virtual reality into marketing campaigns can prove highly advantageous for tourism companies, especially those centered around attractions such